Learn how to identify, respond, and report suspected fraudulent jobs below.

 How can you protect yourself from a potential scam?
 Follow our tips below to be proactive as you search for jobs:

 - Never send personal information to employers via email.

 - You should not be asked to send personal information, such as a bank account, Social Security number, or similar info.
-If an employer needs this, ask to provide it in person.
+If an employer needs this, ask them for an opportunity to provide it in person.